 Stage 13 Amendments (Site Identification)

 Following a multi-year consultation process (see Requests for Comments page), the B.C. government is proposing changes to the current process for identifying contaminated sites.
 These changes will strengthen and streamline the legal regime, making the process clearer and more predictable, and will improve our ability to carry out compliance verification and enforcement.
 This will ensure that contaminated sites are investigated and remediated in a timely manner, following site closure and prior to redevelopment.
 The policy direction paper outlines the amendments to the identification of contaminated sites provisions in the Environmental Management Act (Bill 17) and the corresponding proposed amendments to the Contaminated Sites Regulation.
-Register for the upcoming webinars to learn more and discuss the changes (see side panel).

 In addition to the proposed changes to the site identification process, several other amendments are under consideration, including: